-The interest rate is set by the federal government at a fixed rate of 6.8 percent.
+The interest rate is set by the federal government at a fixed rate of 5.31 percent.
 There may be an origination/ default fee deducted from the loan amount.
 Students must complete the Free Application for Federal Student Aid (FAFSA) to begin the application process for this loan.
 First-time borrowers are required to complete a Master Promisory Note and entrance counseling at StudentLoans.gov.
-Exit counseling is required at graduation or withdrawal from the university.
+Exit Counseling is required at graduation, withdrawal from the university, or when a student drops below 6 credit hours in a semester.